Vinyl is back – Or is it?

 You can hear the difference.

-The music coming from vinyl sounds really vivid and real on vinyl records.
+The music coming from vinyl material does sound more vivid and real on vinyl records.

 Voices sound more human.